sequana/data/sequana_db1/README.rst

    # database is built
    kb.clean_db()

-The list ena_list.txt contains the ENA accession numbers used during the construction of the database.
+The list ena_list.txt contains the ENA accession numbers used during the construction of the database and is available with the synapse page.
-It contains all viruses, bacteria, organelles, plasmids, viroids, achaeal viruses, archaea and phage as listed in the ENA genome page.
-In addition, a few fungis have been added (leishmania, aspergillus, pombe, candida dubliniensis / glabrata / albicans, plasmodium vivax, Cryptococcus neoformans).

-Due to the large file generated, we posted it on synapse: https://www.synapse.org/#!Synapse:syn6171000/wiki/401433

-The list of ENA accession number is posted there as well as in this repository.
+In this repository we also provide a file named **annotations.csv** that contains all GI and ENA number + taxon and description found in the original FASTA files.

+The database contains (as listed in the ENA genome page) the following
+categories:
+- viruses
+- bacteria
+- organelles
+- plasmids
+- viroids
+- achaeal viruses
+- archaea
+- phage

+In addition, a few fungis have been added:
+- leishmania
+- aspergillus
+- pombe
+- candida dubliniensis
+- glabrata
+- albicans
+- plasmodium vivax
+- Cryptococcus neoformans